WealthWizardsEngineering/year-month/README.md

 But you can customise your instance of the library with your own parse and format functions.

-    // The parser takes a string and returns an array where arr[0] is the year and arr[1] is the month const YearMonthWithCustomParser = require('year-month').withParser( s => s.split('/').reverse());
+    // The parser takes a string and returns an array where arr[0] is the year and arr[1] is the month
+    // The elements may be Strings or Numbers - parse() will throw an error if they can't be coerced to numbers
+    // or if the month is out of range. const YearMonthWithCustomParser = require('year-month').withParser( s => s.split('/').reverse());
     const ym = YearMonthWithCustomParser.parse('3/2018');
     console.log(ym.toString()); // "2018-03"